Chevelle (band): La Gárgola, The North Corridor and departure of Dean Bernardini (2013–2019)

 After wrapping up touring in support of Hats off to the Bull in 2013, Chevelle entered the studio to record their seventh album, re-teaming with Joe Barresi to produce the album.
 Recording and production finished early in 2014, and the band announced on February 1 that the album, to be released April 1, 2014, would be titled La Gárgola (Spanish for "the gargoyle").
 Lead singer Pete Loeffler describes that the album is about "the dark underbelly of American culture."
 The first single from the album, titled "Take Out the Gunman", was released on February 3, 2014.
 The other singles from the album are "Hunter Eats Hunter" and "An Island".
 The album reached the top of the Rock Album chart in April 2014.
 Chevelle was nominated for four awards at the 2014 Loudwire Music Awards.
 The categories were, Best Rock Band, Best Rock Album (La Gárgola), Best Bassist (Dean Bernardini), and Best Rock Song ("Take Out the Gunman").

 In an interview with 105.7 The Point on May 23, 2015, the band stated that after their last show of their tour in St. Louis, they would focus on writing new material, and that future work would be moving in a heavier-sounding direction.

-On May 10, 2016, the band announced that their new album will be titled The North Corridor, which was released on July 8, 2016.
+On May 10, 2016, the band announced that their new album would be titled The North Corridor, which was released on July 8, 2016.
 The first single from the album is "Joyride (Omen)" which became their fifth song to reach No. 1 on the Hot Mainstream Rock Tracks.
 The others two singles from the album are "Door to Door Cannibals" and "Rivers".
 In October 2018, Chevelle released a compilation album titled, 12 Bloody Spies, featuring B-sides, covers, rarities, and remixes.
 On August 1, 2019, the band launched a craft beer in collaboration with Revolution Brewing.
 The beer the band launched is a German-style Helles Lager and is called La Gárgola named after the band's seventh album.
 On September 20, 2019, Bernardini announced his departure from the band.